tomas-osswald/switch_2020_g3/docs/sprint2/user_stories/US181_RegisterPaymentMyCashAccount.md

 ## 1.3.
 Dependencies from other User Stories

-This user story has a dependency with these **2** user stories:
+This user story has a dependency with these **3** user stories:

 - **[US010](US101_AddFamily.md)** *(As a system manager, I want to create a family.)*
     - In order to have a FamilyMember, the system needs to have that Family.

 - **[US101](US101_AddFamilyMember.md)** *(As a family Administrator, I want to add a familyMember to a family)*
     - In order to create a Cash account, the system needs to have that Family Member.

 - **[US170](US170_CreatePersonalCashAccount.md)** *(As a family member, I want to create a personal cash account)*
     - In order to register a payment in a Cash account, the system needs to have a Cash account.

 # 2. Analysis

-In order to fulfill this requirement, we need three main data pieces:
+In order to fulfill this requirement, we need 6 main data pieces that need to be inserted by the User:
+- accountID
+- Amount
+- currency
+- categoryID
+- Designation
-- Family Member ID;
+- transactionDate

+While these 2 data pieces are already given by the app.
-- Cash Account Name;
+- familyID
-- ... ;
+- familyMemberCC

 ##2.1.
 Domain Model Diagram